REASONS FOR CHOOSING

 Bashar ZOGHEIB

-(PhD, Applied Math University of Windsor) teaches at Nova Southeastern University
+(PhD, Applied Math University of Windsor) teaches at the American University of Kuwait.

 Shafiu JIBRIN(MSc Math, U of Windsor) is a faculty member at the

-- Actuarial mathematics is the mathematics of insurance and pensions and
+- Actuarial courses and opportunities.
+Actuarial mathematics is the mathematics of insurance and pensions and

 since it pays well, involves interesting work, and has a high job satisfaction